Workshop on Learning for Task and Motion Planning

 - Model Learning: Techniques and principles for learning discrete or continuous transition models from interaction data.

-The workshop will happen on July 10 in hybrid mode.
+The workshop happened on July 10 in hybrid mode.
 The in-person location is in Daegu, Republic of Korea.

 Time (KST, GMT+9) | Event |